List of From Dusk till Dawn characters: Frost

 Frost (Fred Williamson) is a Vietnam veteran and one of the patrons at the Titty Twister.
 During the war, Frost was severely injured and scarred by an explosion during a Vietcong attack that killed the rest of his platoon.
-The Vietcong assumes him to be dead and left him with the corpses of his platoon; eventually, Frost snapped and murders the entire Vietcong squadron.
+The Vietcong assumed him to be dead and left him with the corpses of his platoon; eventually, Frost snapped and murdered the entire Vietcong squadron.
 Frost is one of the few patrons to fight back against the vampires during the attack, and is one of the few survivors as well.
-While recounting his backstory to rally the other survivors, Sex Machine turns into a vampire and bites Frost in the throat.
+While he recounts his backstory to rally the other survivors, Sex Machine turns into a vampire and bites Frost in the throat.
 Frost knocks Sex Machine through the barricaded door, accidentally allowing the other vampires to enter; Frost then changes into a vampire himself.
 Frost is killed during the remaining survivors’ last stand when Jacob impales him with a shotgun.

 Pete Bottoms

 Pete Bottoms (John Hawkes) is a clerk who owns a shop which McGraw frequently attends.
 Seth and Richie hold Pete up, forcing him to act as if nothing is wrong for McGraw.
-Richie shoots McGraw under the (wrong) belief that Pete mouthed “help us” to him.
+Richie shoots McGraw under the (wrong) belief that Pete mouthed "help us" to him.
 Pete is non-fatally shot by Richie, but grabs a gun and engages in a shootout with the Geckos that ends with him being set on fire and burnt alive.

 Razor Charlie

-Razor Charlie (Danny Trejo) is the Titty Twister’s vampire bouncer.
+Razor Charlie (Danny Trejo) is the Titty Twister's vampire bartender.

 From Dusk till Dawn 2: Texas Blood Money

 Buck

-Buck (Robert Patrick) is a bank robber who, with a group of friends goes south of the border in order pull off a bank robbery worth $1 million.
-But his group have become vampires and they develop a thirst for blood to match their hunger for the money.
-Buck is forced, to join arch rival Sheriff Lawson in an action-packed, kill-or-be-killed battle to stop these vampires and save their own lives.
+Buck (Robert Patrick) is a bank robber who, with a group of friends goes south of the border in order pull off a bank robbery worth $1 million, but his group have become vampires and they develop a thirst for blood to match their hunger for the money.
+Buck is forced to join arch rival Sheriff Lawson in an action-packed, kill-or-be-killed battle to stop these vampires and save their own lives.
 Together, they manage to kill the group.
 The deputy is killed in the battle and Buck escapes with the money.

 Luther

 Luther Heggs (Duane Whitaker) is one of the five bank robbers.
-He escapes to Mexico with blueprints for a million-dollar heist.
-But on his way to the rendezvous point, he gets into an accident and stumbles upon the Titty Twister Bar.
-This is where he got bitten by the vampire.
+He escapes to Mexico with blueprints for a million-dollar heist, but on his way to the rendezvous point, he gets into an accident and stumbles upon the Titty Twister bar, where he gets a bite by the vampire.
 This little detour sets up the terror that awaits the outlaws and the officers on their trail.
 He's staked from behind by Buck while trying to get away.

 Jesus

-Jesus Draven (Raymond Cruz), is one of the bank robbers and is the second person to turn into a vampire.
+Jesus Draven (Raymond Cruz) is one of the bank robbers and is the second person to turn into a vampire.

 Edgar McGraw

 Edgar McGraw (James Parks) appears briefly in two scenes in From Dusk Till Dawn 2: Texas Blood Money.
-His fellow Texas Ranger Otis Lawson references his cold demeanor and distracted nature: "Oh, them Gecko brothers killed his daddy."
+His fellow Texas Ranger Otis Lawson references his cold demeanor and distracted nature, including the murder of his father Earl.